 “David Hanko, second-in-command at the Chicago FBI, Ma’am.”

 “Very well, Agent Hanko.
-Right now, I plan to show my new family member her third-floor bedroom and bathroom, where she will take shower or bathe, dress, and join us in the kitchen for dinner preparations.
-You can tour the house, but is not towe will get Jane settled.
+Right now, I plan to show my new family member her third-floor bedroom and bathroom, where she will shower or bathe, dress, and join us in the kitchen for dinner preparations.
+You can tour the house, but we will get Jane settled.
 Have I made myself clear?”

 “Perfectly, Mrs. Merrick.
 We’ll try to be as non-intrusive as possible.”